Skarpa Powsińska: Characteristics

-Within eastern portion of Skarpa Powsińska are located two small single-family neighbourhoods, Janówek and Łęczyca, both centred on Prawdziwka Street. Łęczyca forms the municipal neighbourhood of Prawdziwka, with boundaries determined by Prawdziwka Street, Muchomora Street, Kabaty Woods, and field near them.
-It has the total area of 54 ha.
+Skarpa Powsińska includes two small low-rose single-family neighbourhoods, Janówek and Łęczyca, located the southeast, at Prawdziwka Street. Łęczyca is encompassed within the municipal neighbourhood of Prawdziwka, administered by an elected neighbourhood council.
+It has the total area of 54 ha, and is located between Prawdziwka Street, Muchomora Street, Kabaty Woods, and field near them.

-At 2 Prawdziwka Street is located the Polish Academy of Sciences Botanical Garden – Powsin Centre for Biological Diversity Conservation, which has an area of 40 ha, and includes over 10,000 species of plants in its collection, including numerous exotic and rare examples.
+The area also features the Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation at Polish Academy of Sciences Botanical Garden and Powsin Centre for Biological Diversity Conservation, which has an area of 40 ha, and includes over 10,000 species of plants in its collection, including numerous exotic and rare specimens.
 It is also a research facility of the Polish Academy of Sciences.
-Within its boundaries is also located the Janówek Villa, a historical 20th-century residence, which currently hosts plethora of cultural events.
-Among them is Floralia Muzyczne classical music festival, organized by the Fryderyk Chopin Society.
+Within its boundaries is also located the Janówek Villa, a historical 20th-century residence, which currently hosts plethora of cultural events, such as the Floralia Muzyczne classical music festival, organized by the Frédéric Chopin Society.
 The building also includes a 1943 ceiling painting with mythological and astronomical motives, titled Pleiades, by artist Wojciech Fangor, which has the protected status of cultural property.

-At 1 Maślaków Street is also the Powsin Culture Park, a recreational and sports area.
+Additionally, the Powsin Culture Park, a recreational and sports area, is also located at 1 Maślaków Street.
 Among its amenities are basketball and volleyball courts, swimming pool, and acoustical shell.
 It has an area of 35 ha.

-Location and administrative boundaries
+Location and boundaries

-Skarpa Powsińska is a City Information System area located in Warsaw, Poland, within the south-eastern portion of the district of Ursynów.
-Its borders are determined by Kabaty Woods Nature Reserve, Prawdziwka Street, and the border of the district of Ursynów.
+Skarpa Powsińska is a City Information System area of Warsaw, within the south-eastern portion of the Ursynów district.
+Its boundaries are determined by Kabaty Woods, Prawdziwka Street, and the border of the district of Ursynów.
 It borders Kabaty Woods Nature Reserve to the northwest, Powsin to the east, and the municipality of Konstancin-Jeziorna to the south.
 Its eastern boundary forms the border between districts of Ursynów and Wilanów, while its southern boundary forms the city border with the Piaseczno County.